RAJIV81205/RapidBite/README.md

 # RapidBite 🛒

-A modern, full-stack e-commerce platform for fresh groceries with real-time delivery tracking and a seamless shopping experience.
+A modern, full-stack e-commerce platform for fresh groceries with real-time delivery tracking and a seamless shopping experience./*

 ---